jjhbotache/easy-site/README.md

 - solve bugs:
    - ~~can`t schedule an appointment in the last time colinding with the resthours~~

-- turn off/on calendar function from django panel
+- ~~Turn off/on calendar function from django panel~~
-- check responsiveness of all pages
+- ~~Check responsiveness of all pages~~
-- create easy site landing page
+- Create easy site landing page
+- migrate db to postgres supabase

 ### **Estructura General del Proyecto**